Teus Mansion

 President Emilio Aguinaldo

-General Emilio Aguinaldo, a leader of the Katipunan in the province of Cavite, went on to become the undisputed head of the Philippine Revolution.
-On January 23, 1899, he was elected the First President of the Philippines
+General Emilio Aguinaldo, a prominent leader of the Katipunan in Cavite, emerged as the recognized leader of the Philippine Revolution.
+On 23 January 1899, he was elected as the first President of the Philippines by the Malolos Congress of the First Philippine Republic, marking a significant milestone in the nation’s fight for independence.

 President Manuel L. Quezon